Top 20 Most Hated College Basketball Players Ever

 The chest-pounding.
 The screaming.
 That ridiculous hair.
 He infuriated everyone with the full repertoire of histrionics while storming onto the scene during the 2006 NCAA Tournament.
 “No-ah’s ug-ly!” chants rained down on him the full 2007 season en route to another national title.
 Playing off the Geico commercials, a sign at LSU with Noah’s face on it even read: “So easy a caveman can do it.”

 2. J.J.
 Redick (Duke)

-But no one could have anticipated the tidal wave of hate that then ensued the next three years.
-Even after he tried to tone it down, the hate mail was endless.
-Maryland fans in particular lost their minds, chanting “F*** you, J.J.” and one fan even bragging about sexual exploits with his younger sister.
+Redick would be the first to tell you he was a cocky freshman when he arrived in Durham.
+But no one could have anticipated the tidal wave of hate that ensued the next three years.
+Even after he tried to tone it down, the hate was endless.
+Maryland fans in particular lost their minds, chanting “F*** you, J.J.,” pranking his phone and one fan even bragging about sexual exploits with his younger sister.
 Stay classy, College Park.

 1. Christian Laettner (Duke)

 Kentucky fans are still fuming that Laettner was not ejected for stomping on the chest of Kentucky’s Aminu Timberlake during the 1992 Elite Eight classic, and that the crime was ignored after hitting that infamous 17-footer in overtime.
 Think that was a one-time deal?
 Ask Cherokee Parks, who was on the constant end of Laettner elbows during practice.